Putin Orders Hypersonic Missile Development After Leaving INF Treaty

 — CNN (@CNN) February 2, 2019

 Congressional Democrats have begun to speak out against the escalation.
-Senator Bob Menendez, the top Democrat on the Senate Foreign Relations Committee, criticized the president’s posture in the exchange, saying that the Trump administration “lacked a coherent strategy” to address the Russian threat, which would pose multiple threats to not only the United States, but also to allies in Europe and elsewhere.
+Senator Bob Menendez, the top Democrat on the Senate Foreign Relations Committee, criticized the president’s posture in the exchange, saying that the Trump administration “lacked a coherent strategy” to address the Russian threat, which would pose multiple threats to not only the United States but also to allies in Europe and elsewhere.

-The INF treaty was initially signed by President Ronald Reagan and Soviet leader Mikhail Gorbachev, prohibiting both the U.S. and Russia from developing certain missiles, in an effort to reduce the imminent fear of a nuclear attack.
+According to The Inquisitr, the INF treaty was initially signed by President Ronald Reagan and Soviet leader Mikhail Gorbachev, prohibiting both the U.S. and Russia from developing certain missiles, in an effort to reduce the imminent fear of a nuclear attack.
 The treaty banned ground-based missiles with a range between 310 and 3,100 miles.
-The agreement was largely credited with the deescalation of tensions that would ultimately open the door to a break int he Cold War.
+The agreement was largely credited with the de-escalation of tensions that would ultimately open the door to a break in the Cold War.